Real time 3D coherent X-ray diffraction imaging

 The following results show using CPRA for reconstructing a lithium-rich layered oxide particle based on computer-generated data as well as a Staphylococcus aureus (SA) cell based on experimentally collected data.
 The results are shown for CPU and GPU implementations of CPRA.

 We start by considering an object that is uniformly sampled by $N\times N \times N$ pixels in the object domain.
-This object contains a lithium-rich layered oxide particle (the object in Fig.~\ref{fig:1})\cite{35} that occupies less than $N/2$ pixels in each dimension to meet the oversampling requirements.
-The intensities corresponding to what is typically obtained from a synchrotron experiment are simulated by projecting and FT transforming these pixels along different rotating angles.
-Each 2D intensity map is of size $N\times N$.
+This object contains a lithium-rich layered oxide particle (the object in Fig.~\ref{fig:1}) \cite{35} that occupies less than $N/2$ pixels in each dimension to meet the oversampling requirements.
+The intensities corresponding to what is typically obtained from a synchrotron experiment are simulated by projections and FTs.
 The number of rotation angles $N_p$ is chosen to scale with $N$, such that $N_p/N=9/16$.
-The 3D intensity map is of size $N\times N \times N$.
-We use these intensities to reconstruct the object via CPRA and conventional method for validation.
+We use these intensities to reconstruct the object via CPRA and conventional Shrinkwrap algorithm (CSWA) \cite{36}.

-We first compare the CPRA with the conventional Shrinkwrap algorithm (CSWA)\cite{36} when reconstructing the 3D object for a relatively small $N$, such that CSWA can be used.
+We first compare CPRA and CSWA when reconstructing the 3D object for a relatively small $N$, such that CSWA can be used.
 We, then, present the performance of the CPRA for large $N$, which is impossible to accomplish with CSWA.
 For the result verification, we choose $N=160$, $N_p=90$.
 We use the 2D CSWA method in steps A and B of CPRA, which makes the iterative algorithm identical for CPRA and CSWA.
-We remove pixels whose values are below a 0.1 relative defogging threshold\cite{33}.
-For assessing the reconstruction quality, we employ the Phase Retrieval Transfer Function (PRTF)\cite{23}, which evaluates the stability for different initial random guesses, and the Fourier Shell Correlation (FSC)\cite{37} between the original and reconstructed objects, which can be done because we have the ground truth original object.
-From both PRTF and FSC, we can estimate the resolution, denoted as , of the reconstruction object by taking the cutoff spatial frequency at a threshold value\cite{23,37}.
-Similar to other works, we set this threshold as 0.5\cite{23,37}.
+We remove pixels whose values are below a 0.1 relative defogging threshold \cite{33}.
+For assessing the reconstruction quality, we employ the Phase Retrieval Transfer Function (PRTF) \cite{23}, which evaluates the stability for different initial random guesses, and the Fourier Shell Correlation (FSC) \cite{37} between the original and reconstructed objects, which can be done because we have the ground truth original object.
+From both PRTF and FSC, we can estimate the reconstruction resolution, denoted as $R^{-1}$, by taking the cutoff spatial frequency at a threshold value, chosen as 0.5 \cite{23,37}.